Xinye is a time trip – reaching back 100s of years.

-Xinye is a mellow countryside trip back in time to an ancient Chinese village dating from the Ming and Qing eras.
-Well, sort of.
+An ancient Chinese village intact from the Ming and Qing eras.

 Originally called Bai Xia Li Ye, it was renamed Xin Ye village (meaning: Everything takes on a new look) after the founding of the PRC in 1949.